-Capacity of enlargement

-or improvement (total

-Total cost of enlargement capacity expressed in

-or improvement = cubic feet per second)
+Capacity of enlargement or improvement (total capacity expressed in cubic feet per second)

-Developer's Cost Development-generated

-peak rate of runoff

-expressed in cubic feet

-per second to be accom-
+Development-generated peak rate of runoff expressed in cubic feet per second to be accommodated by the enlargement of improvement

-modated by the enlarge-

-ment of improvement

 B. Future funds.
 Where the proposed off-tract improvement is to be undertaken at some future date, the monies required for the improvement shall be deposited in a separate interest-bearing account to the credit of the Township of Deptford until such time as the improvement is constructed.
 If the off-tract improvement is not begun within ten (10) years of deposit, all monies and interest shall be returned to the applicant.